 Yes.
-As outlined in the responses to Questions 1 and 4 above in this Planning Proposal, Council resolved at the Ordinary Meeting held on 11th November 2014, to prepare a Planning Proposal to reclassify and increase the FSR for the underutilised land from Community land to Operational land.
+As outlined in the responses to Questions 1 and 4 above in this Planning Proposal there have multiple strategic studies and reports that have informed this planning proposal.

+Council resolved at the Ordinary Meeting held on 11th November 2014, to prepare a Planning Proposal to reclassify and increase the FSR for the underutilised land from Community land to Operational land.
+At its Ordinary meeting of Council on 28 July 2015 Council considered a report on various built form options for the future redevelopment of the site.
+Council resolved to vary the existing planning proposal to incorporate the necessary planning provisions into the so as to KLEP (Local Centres) 2012 to facilitate the redevelopment of the site in accordance with the adopted concept design.